Mine77/appchain/README.md

 #### java

-nervosj, originally adapted from Ethereum Web3j, is a Java library for working with Smart Contract and integrating with clients on Nervos network.
+Nervosj, originally adapted from Ethereum Web3j, is a Java library for working with Smart Contract and integrating with clients on Nervos network.

 GitHub Repo: https://github.com/cryptape/nervosj